CDAO Strategy

 This roundtable discussion offers a unique chance to engage with data peers, sharing common challenges and best practices on a topic of your choice.
 Each of the ten roundtables will be co-hosted by a technology expert and a government data leader, ensuring meaningful and insightful conversations.
 At the end of the day, facilitators will present a summary of the key findings to the entire group, allowing all participants to benefit from the collective insights.

-Practical approaches for promoting data sharing and collaboration among dierent government departments and agencies, considering the diverse data governance structures and regulations?
+Practical approaches for promoting data sharing and collaboration among different government departments and agencies, considering the diverse data governance structures and regulations?

 Explore cutting-edge AI tools, create tailored implementation plans, and apply best practices to optimise organisational performance and outcomes.

-Leverage advanced data storage and cloud platforms, integrating security protocols to safeguard sensitive information eectively.
+Leverage advanced data storage and cloud platforms, integrating security protocols to safeguard sensitive information effectively.

 Implement robust data governance frameworks, develop risk audit methodologies, and ensure compliance with regulations to maintain data integrity.